Mass timber construction is an emerging building type.

 While it’s an investment for the buyer, mass timber construction offers numerous competitive advantages and long-term benefits for the homeowner.

-If you’re curious about whether this would be a good option for you, keep reading about the value-added benefits that mass timber offers.
+If you’re curious about whether this would be a good option for you, keep reading.

 1. What is mass timber construction?